Alex Kelly (rapist): Portrayals in the media

 Kelly's story was recounted in an episode of Dominick Dunne's Court TV series Dominick Dunne's Power, Privilege, and Justice.
 Crime in Connecticut: The Story of Alex Kelly (also known as The Return of Alex Kelly), is based on Alex Kelly.
 The Kelly case was also featured in an episode of A&E Network's series American Justice and featured on ABC's news magazine show, Turning Point, whose segment title was "Fugitive Son: The Hunt for Alex Kelly."
 Vanity Fair Confidential aired an episode entitled "The Fugitive Son" on January 23, 2017.
+Kelly's case was also featured on Unsolved Mysteries, in which one of the alleged rapes is re-enacted to ascertain if the vehicle he was driving would enable the rape as described by the victim.